Register Car in PennsylvaniaPage Overview

 It costs $36 to register your vehicle.
 However, if you are retired (regardless of age) and meet certain qualifications, you may be entitled to the registration rate for retirees; that cost is $10.

 Need to replace your registration, plates, or stickers?
 You'll have to pay a fee to do so.

-After you've collected the necessary paperwork, you'll need to visit a Driver and Vehicle Service Center location to complete the registration process.
+After you've collected the necessary paperwork, you'll need to visit a Driver and Vehicle Services office location to complete the registration process.

 If a standard plate suits your taste, you'll receive your plate on the spot in most circumstances.
-If you want to personalize the plate, though, it will cost an extra $20 fee, and you'll receive the plates in the mail in 8-10 weeks.
+If you want to personalize the plate, though, it will cost an extra $76, and you'll receive the plates in the mail within 10 weeks.

 Learn more about this process―as well as about the different plate styles available―when you visit our license plate section.
 Also, you can highlight your license plate by purchasing some nifty frames.

 After you receive your stickers, be sure to follow the provided instructions to place them in the proper spot.

 Although you can qualify for a federal tax deduction with your annual registration fee in some states due to paying an excise or property tax every year based on your vehicle's estimated value, this doesn't apply in Pennsylvania.

 For more information on this matter consider consulting a tax attorney.